 - butter knife

-1. Heat the dvd with a hairdryer set on the hottest setting.
-Be careful!
-The disc WILL get quite hot.
-Hold it by the edges to avoid burning your fingers, or set it on a pot-holder or something and blast it full-on.
+Heat the cd or dvd with a hairdryer set to high heat.
+Caution: The disc will get hot.
+Hold it by the edges to avoid burning your fingers, or set the disc on a pot-holder and blast it full-on.

 I like that you can make your pieces any shape or size that you want.

-I cut with fairly small, irregular tiles because of the mosaic project that I have in mind, but you can make yours larger, or more uniform in shape and size if you want.
+I cut my DVD into small, irregular tiles because I have a small project in mind, but you can make yours larger, or more uniform in shape and size if you want.

 Aren’t they gorgeous?
 I love how the colours change depending on how the light hits the pieces!

-Now, go and dig out those old DVDs that you haven’t watched in years, and make some mosaic tiles of your own!
+Now, go and dig out those discs you haven’t watched or listened to in years, !

 Feel free to share your finished projects on my facebook page!
 I’d love to see what you make!